isaac-mason/recast-navigation-js/README.md

 WASM + asm.js ports of [Recast Navigation](https://github.com/recastnavigation/recastnavigation), plus other goodies.

+> **Warning** This library is still in early development.
+Versions in the 0.x.x range may have breaking changes.

 ## Features

 - 🌐 ‎ Support for web and node environments